alvilgau/CloudyMcCloudface/doc/doc.md

 ### VI.
 Processes

-The twelve-factor app guideline insists to run the app as one or more stateless processes with a share-nothing attitude.
-This concept simplifies the replacing of existing service instances with new ones as well as the additional startup of new instances when the rest of the system is already up and running.
+The twelve-factor app guideline requires the app to be run as one or more stateless processes with a share-nothing attitude.
+This concept simplifies the replacement of existing service instances with new ones as well as the additional startup of new instances when the rest of the system is already up and running.

 The *TSA* app has two different kinds of state: